 5. Blue Bottle Coffee: Coffee Accessories

 Local businesses, take note: you don’t have to be a massive corporation to successfully sell your branded merchandise.
-Case in point: Blue Bottle Coffee’s merchandise, which includes aesthetically-appealing travel mugs, tote bags, carafes, books and more.
+Case in point: Blue Bottle Coffee’s merchandise, which includes aesthetically-appealing travel mugs, ceramics, and glassware.

 Founded in 2002 in Oakland, Calif., Blue Bottle Coffee quickly became a local hotspot.
-Today, it has expanded to six U.S. locations, as well as four in Japan and Korea.
+Today, it has expanded to 11 U.S. locations, as well as several more overseas.

 Perhaps the company’s limited number of locations is part of what makes its merchandise desirable to customers: With a travel mug or tote from Blue Bottle, customers are representing a smaller chain that may be seen as more “authentic” than a corporate giant like Starbucks.

-For evidence of the popularity of Blue Bottle’s merchandise, just take to Instagram, where the tag #bluebottlecoffedripper has nearly 200 posts at the time of writing.
+For evidence of the popularity of Blue Bottle’s merchandise, just take to Instagram, where the tag #bluebottlecoffedripper has more than 250 posts at the time of writing.

 Image source: BlueBottleCoffee.com, “MiiR Commuter Cup”